Statue of Diana, Princess of Wales

-A statue of Diana, Princess of Wales, is located in the Sunken Garden of London's Kensington Palace.
-Commissioned by Diana's two sons William and Harry on the 20th anniversary of her death, the statue was designed and executed by sculptor Ian Rank-Broadley and placed in the newly redesigned garden by Pip Morrison before being unveiled as a memorial to Diana on 1 July 2021, which would have been her 60th birthday.
+A statue of Diana, Princess of Wales is located in the Sunken Garden of London's Kensington Palace.
+Commissioned by Diana's two sons William and Harry on the 20th anniversary of her death, the statue was designed and executed by sculptor Ian Rank-Broadley and placed in the newly redesigned garden by Pip Morrison before being unveiled as a memorial to Diana on 1 July 2021, which would have been on her 60th birthday.

 Background

 In 2017, Diana's two sons commissioned a statue of their mother for Kensington Palace to commemorate the 20th anniversary of her death.
 In an official statement released by Kensington Palace, Prince William and Prince Harry said "Our mother touched so many lives.
 We hope the statue will help all those who visit Kensington Palace to reflect on her life and her legacy."
 The money was raised through public donations, and a small committee consisting of close friends and advisers, including Diana's older sister, Lady Sarah McCorquodale, were said to be working on the project.
 At the time, the BBC's royal correspondent Peter Hunt wrote, "This national monument to the wife of one future king and the mother of another has been a long time coming.
 The Queen Mother statue was unveiled seven years after her death."
 It was announced that Ian Rank-Broadley had been commissioned to execute the statue of Diana.
 Its completion was initially expected in 2019.